-- Ensure that appropriate curriculum provision and delivery is clearly identified in their schemes of work - Ensure that all subject teaching staff are familiar with the SEND policy and act upon it in relation to planning and lesson delivery and assessment - Be familiar with the needs of all pupils with SEND who access their subject and ensure subject teachers within their subject area access data / information about each child's SEND needs and take SEND issues into account in their day-to-day dealing with SEND pupils - Have SEND as a regular agenda item at subject meetings - Monitor the progress of SEND pupils and provision in line with their pupil passports - Report any concerns to the PPM in the first instance - Inform the PPM and SENCo of any contact made with parents / carers - Ensure that subject teachers provide information in a timely manner for pupil SEND reviews/ information requests as this can affect decision making - Participate in evaluating the success of the SEND policy, when required

-- Celebrate the achievements of SEND pupils

-- Ensure all staff in the team are aware of their E and K code pupils and support needed

-- Have high expectations for all
+- Ensure that appropriate curriculum provision and delivery is clearly identified in their schemes of work - Ensure that all subject teaching staff are familiar with the SEND policy and act upon it in relation to planning and lesson delivery and assessment - Be familiar with the needs of all pupils with SEND who access their subject and ensure subject teachers within their subject area access data / information about each child's SEND needs and take SEND issues into account in their day-to-day dealing with SEND pupils - Have SEND as a regular agenda item at subject meetings - Monitor the progress of SEND pupils and provision in line with their pupil passports. - For the students with an EHCP plan monitor that their targets are being actioned and met and working with the class teacher to evidence this to contribute to their annual reviews. - Report any concerns to the PPM in the first instance - Inform the PPM and SENDCo of any contact made with parents / carers - Ensure that subject teachers provide information in a timely manner for pupil SEND reviews/ information requests as this can affect decision making - Participate in evaluating the success of the SEND policy, when required - Celebrate the achievements of SEND pupils - Ensure all staff in the team are aware of their E and K code pupils and support needed - Have high expectations for all